alexdeplov/alexdeplov.github.io/content/posts/portfolio/navigating_success_11_years_of_innovation_with_anchor_pointer_gps_compass.md

 ![](images/8.jpg)

-- A lot of articles have suggested pricing apps at 0.99 makes because *more people can afford it.* But I did a lot of testing with different prices, and it turns out that for this particular app, $3.99 makes more money *in total.*
+- A lot of articles have suggested pricing apps at 0.99 makes because more people can afford it.
+But I did a lot of testing with different prices, and it turns out that for this particular app, $3.99 makes more money overall.
+So when I made it to be 0.99 I was just stealing from myself.

 - ASO is a must.
 Without it, it's very hard to compile into other apps.
 It should be done in a continuous way, sinc other apps amount is growing with every year.